deutschebank/fluxnova-docs-manual/content/user-guide/process-engine/password-hashing.md

 If it is necessary to use a more secure hash algorithm, you can provide your own implementation.

-You can do this by implementing the `PasswordEncryptor` interface from the `org.finos.flowave.bpm.engine.impl.digest` package.
+You can do this by implementing the `PasswordEncryptor` interface from the `org.finos.fluxnova.bpm.engine.impl.digest` package.
 The interface ensures that all necessary functions for password hashing are implemented.
-You can have a look at the classes `Base64EncodedHashDigest` and `ShaHashDigest` from the `org.finos.flowave.bpm.engine.impl.digest` package to see how this is done in Flowave.
+You can have a look at the classes `Base64EncodedHashDigest` and `ShaHashDigest` from the `org.finos.fluxnova.bpm.engine.impl.digest` package to see how this is done in Fluxnova.
 A template for your own implementation could look as follows:

 ```java